Totality for Mixed Inductive and Coinductive Types: Introduction

 \subsubsection{Charity}

-The closest ancestor to \chariot is the language \t{charity}\footnote{By the way, the name \chariot was chosen as a reminder of this genealogy.}~\cite{charity,charitable}, developed by R. Cockett and T. Fuku\-shima, allows the user to define types with arbitrary nesting of induction and co\-induction.
-Values in these types are defined using categorical principles. \begin{itemize} \item Inductive types are \emph{initial} algebras: defining a function \emph{from} an inductive type amounts to defining an algebra for the corresponding operator.
+The closest ancestor to \chariot is the language \tt{charity}\footnote{By the way, the name \chariot was chosen as a reminder of this genealogy.}~\cite{cockett:charity,cockett:charitable}, developed by R. Cockett and T. Fuku\-shima.
+It lets the programmer define types with arbitrary nesting of induction and co\-induction.
+Values in these types are defined using categorical principles.